UniVerseCorp/AudioFlare-Harmony/README.md

 ## Contributing

-This is a great project for learning Cloudflare, AI Workers, and simple Next.js API Routes.
+This is a great project for learning UniVerse, AI Workers, and simple Next.js API Routes.
 Feel free to fork this repo and make it your own.
 If you have any questions or suggestions, please feel free to contact me!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)